GirijaShankarPanda/The_Blackjack_PythonProject/README.md

 ![Black-Jack0](https://github.com/GirijaShankarPanda/The_Blackjack_PythonProject/assets/104772357/922d8001-e648-4100-916f-c86f1f5a869d)

-***Have you ever been in a Casino?
-The alluring atmosphere, the dazzling lights, the clinking of chips, and the intense anticipation in the air?
+### *Have you ever been in a Casino?*</br>
+***The alluring atmosphere, the dazzling lights, the clinking of chips, and the intense anticipation in the air?
 One of the most iconic and widely played games you'll find there is*** **`Blackjack`,** ***also known as 21.
 The game's primary objective is to beat the dealer by having a hand value that is closer to 21 than the dealer's hand without exceeding 21.
 Each player competes individually against the dealer, and players do not compete against each other.***

 > ## Here's a breakdown of how the game works: